francoisodavid/dashbproj7fd/README.md

 - Using Streamlit et https://share.streamlit.io/
 - Build for 2 version of dataframe smal or large (XL), not used at the moment

-# Deployed on Heroku at :
+# Deployed on sharestreamlit at :
 https://francoisodavid-dashbproj7fd-preddef3-fytbq3.streamlitapp.com/